-7. Interest rate risk
+7.1 Interest rate risk

-Interest rate risk is described in section 3.4 of this document.
-Interest rate arises within the Bank's lending portfolios as follows:
+As explained in section 3.4 above, the Bank is only exposed to one component of market risk, being interest rate risk.
+Interest rate risk arises within the Bank's lending portfolios as follows:

 - Commercial lending the majority of the Bank's commercial lending is at a variable rate, which can be linked to either base rate or LIBOR.
 Given that market convention is such that deposit funding rates are linked to money market LIBOR rates, this introduces a basis risk if LIBOR rate movements do not mirror base rate movements.
 The Bank also has a modest portfolio of fixed rate lending.
-Interest rate risk on this portfolio is mitigated using interest rate swaps; - Equity release management of interest rate risk on these assets is relatively complex, as they are fixed rate assets of indeterminate length, as life expectancy cannot be predicted exactly.
+Interest rate risk on this portfolio is mitigated using interest rate swaps; - Lump sum lifetime mortgages and reversionary interest in property management of interest rate risk on these assets is relatively complex, as they are fixed rate assets of indeterminate length, as life expectancy cannot be predicted exactly.
 Management uses probability-based mortality tables in order to derive an expected profile over which these assets will mature.
 A further adjustment to the profile is made to reflect the effects of morbidity (being the entry into long term care) and voluntary prepayments.
 Interest rate swaps of varying types and durations are used to mirror the derived asset maturity profile; - Treasury assets the majority of the Bank's cash deposits are for periods of no longer than three months, thus minimising any interest rate risk effects.
-The Bank could be exposed to value movements on its corporate, covered and institutional bonds and gilts resulting from movements in market interest rates, but as the Bank expects to hold these assets to maturity, this exposure is considered to be minimal.
+The Bank could be exposed to value movements on its corporate, covered and institutional bonds and gilts resulting from movements in market interest rates, but as the Bank expect to hold these assets to maturity, this exposure is considered to be minimal.